Optimal Comfortable Consumption under Epstein-Zin utility: Verification theorem

+When the context is clear, we use $J$ to denote either the value function or the candidate value function.
 We denote the set of candidate value functions by $\mathcal{J}$.
-This set includes the (optimal) value function $J$.
+This set includes the value function $J$.
 For verification purposes, it is essential to characterize the set $\mathcal{J}$ and identify one candidate value function within $\mathcal{J}$ that is the optimal value function.
 For instance, if we can demonstrate that $\mathcal{J}$ contains a unique element, it would suffice to verify that this \emph{unique} element is indeed the optimal value function.
-However, due to the technical complexity of the HJB equation (\ref{eq:hjb}), there are currently no results available to guarantee the uniqueness of the candidate value function directly.
+However, due to the technical complexity of the HJB equation (\ref{eq:hjb}), there are currently no available results that directly ensure the uniqueness of the candidate value function.

-Our approach is to employ the Fenchel-Legendre transformation method to {\em linearize} the highly non-linear HJB equation (\ref{eq:hjb}).
-The results presented below, Proposition \ref{pro:J-to-h} and Proposition \ref{pro:h-to-v}, serve three key purposes.
-(1) to characterize the set $\mathcal{J}$; (2) to support the proof of the verification theorem, thereby establishing the uniqueness of $\mathcal{J}$ in Section \ref{sec:verification}; and (3) to characterize the constrained and unconstrained regions in Section \ref{sec:region}.